 Figure 6.14.1-1: UE onboarding in non-public network

 6.14.2 Solution details

+6.14.2.0 General

 Following pre-conditions are assumed:

 - The UE is provisioned with some default UE credentials and a unique UE identifier at the manufacturing time.
 The unique UE identifier is assumed to be unique within the DCS.
 It takes the form of a Network Access Identifier (NAI), which is composed of the user part and the realm part, which may identify the domain name of the DCS.
-UE is provisioned with set of roots of trust certificate information that UE will use to authenticate O-SNPN during the primary authentication.
+UE is provisioned with set of roots of trust certificate information that UE will use to authenticate O-SNPN during the authentication.

 - The UE is not provisioned with subscription credentials that grant access to a SO-SNPN.